itay1313/itay1313/README.md

 ## I am a developer with a designer's heart!!

+I'm a curious person.
+Always trying to learn something new and constantly challenging myself, so I don't get bored.
+I love to help others and am constantly reading and researching to improve my skills.
+I have a soft spot for animals especially my Shih-Tzu Maya, and my cat Whisky.
+I also have a great passion for ice bathing, Wim Hof's style.

+## My [Arts &] Craft:

+ HTML, JS, CSS, Gatsby/ React.
+- CMS/ Headless like; Kontent, Contentful, Prismic, Headless Wordpress and more
+- Graphql
+- Design systems / Tailwind / Styled components, Theme-ui, Bootstrap and more
+- Git
+- Ruby/Jekyll
+- WordPress
+- Accessibility
+- SEO
+- Deployment, platform/ Netlify/ Gatsby cloud/ AWS and more
+- UX and Copywriting
+- Figma/Photoshop/Illustrator/XD/ AE

 - 🔭 I love learning new things every day.
 - 👯 I am looking to connect with other Developers/ Designers/ Creators
 - 🥅 2021 Goals: Kicking 2022's Ass